-Prior work has applied such exclusion windows ranging from 2 to 12 hours to avoid models learning from charting patterns or physiological measurements that occur after clinicians have already recognized impending deterioration (e.g., ICU transfer and AKI prediction studies [24]). \\\\ Our data retrieval and cleaning resulted in prevalence (\% of positive cases) of 1-2\%.
-This number matches various medical sources.
-For example, In‑Hospital Cardiac Arrest: A Review (Andersen LW et al., 2019) [21] – This review reports that national cardiac-arrest registries list rates of IHCA between 1.2 and 10 per 1000 admissions (0.12\%–1.0\%). \\\\ Our data retrieval and cleaning resulted in an IHCA prevalence of approximately 2\%.
-This value is within the range reported in clinical studies [25], [26], depending on population and case-definition.
-For example, Andersen et al. (2019) report that national cardiac arrest registries observe 1.2 to 10 events per 1,000 hospital admissions ($\approx 0.12\%\text{--}1.0\%$) for timestamped, resuscitation-documented IHCA events [21].
-Higher prevalence values are often observed when broader case-definitions are used (e.g., ICD-coded arrests or ICU-only cohorts), which include arrests without documented resuscitation time.
-As the number of positive samples in this case was limited, we applied down-sampling to the majority (negative) class.
+Prior work has applied such exclusion windows ranging from 2 to 12 hours to avoid models learning from charting patterns or physiological measurements that occur after clinicians have already recognized impending deterioration (e.g., ICU transfer and AKI prediction studies [24]).